 Why race in France?

 Prize money in French racing is among the highest in the world.
-The winner of a mid-level race will take home between €9,000 and €15,000, compared with £1,000 to £1,500 in the U.K. In addition, French racing offers premiums to French-bred horses that add 64 percent to prize money for two- three- and four-year-olds, and 43 percent for five-year-olds and older.
+The winner of a mid-level race will take home between €9,000 and €15,000, compared with £1,000 to £1,500 in the U.K. In addition, French racing offers premiums to French-bred horses that add 60 percent to prize money for two- and three-year-olds, and 45 percent for four- and five-year-olds and 35 percent for 6-year-olds and older.

 Costs are comparatively low.
 French racing authorities subsidize travel expenses for horses, there are no entry fees for non-pattern races and jockey fees are minimal.
 Training fees in our yard are €55 a day excluding shoes and racing costs.
 That means no extra fees for things like rugs or nutritional supplements.